From Cache

 During the summer, the temperature can be anywhere from 30-90 degrees and you may experience that all in the same day!
 There are multiple microclimates in the Denali region, making it difficult to predict the weather on any given day.
 The weather in the Denali Canyon is often very different from the weather at the ATV tour launch sites, just a few miles away!
 Summer is our rainy season and rain is expected daily.
 It is not uncommon for it to snow in early or late summer.

 All tours with Denali ATV are guided.
-Your tour group will be comprised of people with various skill and riding abilities.
+Your tour group will be comprised of people with various skills and riding abilities.
 The tour guides will assess the speed that is best and safest for the tour group.

 ATVs are motorized vehicles that fall under AK state laws.
 Everyone must have their own seat, even small children.
 No one can ride tandem on the Single ATVs because they are single seat vehicles.
 Riders must be able to shift their weight to accommodate for changes in terrain.
 Forward facing car seats and booster seats are available upon request for families with small children.